Qlonever/CSC-OpenMW/README.md

 ### Skill Progress Menu Key
 Shows a menu containing the current progress of all skills.
 Needed to view progress for skills above the vanilla cap of 100.
-### Skill Cap
+### Skill Capping Method
-You cannot raise skills above this value.
-If set to 0, skills can be raised infinitely.
-(Default: 0)
-### Cap Skills Individually
-If enabled, each skill will have an individually-adjustable maximum value.
+Skills have a configurable maximum value that they cannot be raised above.
 If set to 0, the corresponding skill can be raised infinitely.

+This setting decides whether skills will share one maximum value, use differing maximums if they belong to your character's class, or use completely unique maximums.
+(Default: Shared)
+### Shared/Major/Minor/Misc./Unique Skill Caps
-(Default: OFF)
+(Default: All 0)
 </Details>

 ## Installation